Hillary34/alx-higher_level_programming/0x00-python-hello_world/README.md

-to print a float stored in a variable mumber
+ to print 3 times a string stored in the variable str